-- In addition, the user that runs the Machine Agent needs execute access as described below.
+- Additionally, the user that runs the Machine Agent needs execute access.

-- You do not need to run the Machine Agent from a root or administrator account, but if you enable the JVM Crash Guard on a monitored application running from a root or administrator account, the Machine Agent requires root or administrator privileges to look in the monitored application's JVM process and directory listings for crash files.
+- You do not need to run the Machine Agent from a root or administrator account.
+However, if you enable the JVM Crash Guard on a monitored application running from a root or administrator account, then the Machine Agent requires root or administrator privileges to access the monitored application's JVM process and directory listings for crash files.

-- You also will need to run with administrator or root privileges if you want to monitor networks or disks that are only available to the administrator or root user.
+- You need to run with administrator or root privileges if you want to monitor networks or disks that are only available to the administrator or root user.

 - The user that runs the Machine Agent must have write privileges to the

 Windows permissions for files and subfolders are inherited by default from the parent folder (<machine_agent_home>).
-It is good practice to restrict permissions to users authorized to start, stop, and configure the Machine Agent:
+You should restrict permissions to users authorized to start, stop, and configure the Machine Agent:

 - Read and Write permissions to all files and subfolders under

-- Start, Stop, and Restart permissions for the Machine Agent service (if running as a service).
+- (If running as a service) Start, Stop, and Restart permissions for the Machine Agent service.
 You only need admin privileges to install the service.
-The machine agent runs under the local system account which has extensive privileges on the local system, so there is no need to run the Machine Agent as Administrator, unless WMI access is revoked.
+The Machine Agent runs under the local system account which has extensive privileges on the local system, so you do not need to run the Machine Agent as Administrator, unless WMI access is revoked.
 Normal users typically have WMI access.
-For additional information, see https://technet.microsoft.com/en-us/library/cc771551.aspx.
+See https://technet.microsoft.com/en-us/library/cc771551.aspx.

 Mac OS X, AIX, HP-UX, and Z/OS